chrpos/cleanurl/README.md

 If this special meta tag is not found, the module will use the content of the header &lt;title&gt; tags as a fallback.

-It is important that you set these values BEFORE you install the clean url module on a public site - otherwise the generated urls will change when you update the title.
+You should set these values BEFORE you install the cleanurl module on a public site - otherwise the generated urls will change when you update the title.

-d) error_reporting should be turned on for debugging only (you may find all error output in error logfile of your website)

 ## Installation